2025 Tax Guide for the Self-Employed: Do you know all your obligations?

 Common mistakes to avoid

-• Relying only on your bank for the Personal Income Tax calculation
+• Relying only on your bank for IRPF calculation

-• Thinking that if you have no income, you don’t need to file a tax return
+• Thinking you don't need to file if you have no income

-How can you know if you're doing it right?
+How to know if you're doing things right?

-Many self-employed workers believe that if they haven’t received a letter from the Tax Agency, everything is fine.
-But that’s not always the case.
-The Spanish Tax Agency can review your returns up to four years back and demand payments with surcharges and interest if it finds errors.
+Many freelancers assume everything is fine if they haven’t received a letter from Hacienda.
+But that’s not always true.
+The Tax Agency can audit your filings for up to four years back and claim payments with surcharges and interest if it finds mistakes.

-• You don't know which forms you've submitted this year
+• You don't know what forms you've filed this year

-• You don’t have copies of your tax returns
+• You don’t keep copies of your filings

-• Your tax advisor doesn’t clearly explain what is being paid and why
+• Your accountant doesn’t explain clearly what’s being paid and why

-• You're not sure whether a specific expense is deductible
+• You’re unsure whether a certain expense is deductible

-If you identify with one or more of these signs, it's time for a professional tax review.
+If any of these apply to you, it’s time for a professional tax review.

-At InnoTaxes, we help dozens of self-employed workers every month stay on top of their tax obligations, with no stress or surprises.
+At InnoTaxes, we help dozens of freelancers every month stay compliant with Hacienda—without stress or surprises.

-• We take care of all your tax forms
+• We take care of all your tax filings

 • We optimize your deductions and expenses

-We offer plans tailored to the real needs of every self-employed worker, with no unnecessary complications or hidden fees.
-Whether you’re just starting out or already regularly invoicing, we have a solution designed for you.
+We offer plans tailored to the real needs of every freelancer, with no unnecessary complications or hidden fees.
+Whether you’re just starting out or already billing regularly, we have a solution designed for you.

 Request your personalized consultation now and start managing your business with peace of mind and confidence.